-I started by making the sponges.
+To start, I made the sponges.
 I had three mixing bowls and into each one I put 120g butter and 120g caster sugar.
 I then put drops of blue, pink and yellow food colourings into the mixtures, I made the colour slightly stronger than I wanted the final result to be as the eggs and flour would lighten it.
-I like to add food colouring at this stage as later on it can remove air from the mixture as you over mix to get the colour right.
+My preference is to add food colouring at this stage as later on it can remove air from the mixture as you over mix to get the colour right.

 I added 2 eggs and 1 tsp vanilla extract to each bowl and whisked in.
 Finally I folded 120g self raising flour into each bowl.

 I baked each sponge in a lined traybake tin on 180C/160C Fan/350F/Gas Mark 4 for between 10-15 minutes.
-I inserted a skewer into them to make sure they were done.
+To make sure they were done I inserted a skewer into them.
 I don’t have three traybake tins, I only have two, so I baked two first and then the third.
 I made sure not to add the flour to the mixture of the one that was waiting to be baked as this would affect the texture of the final cake.

 When the cakes were fully cooled I used a 3 inch cookie cutter to cut 6 circles out of each sponge.
 I didn’t throw away the leftovers, I whizzed them up in my food processor then put them in a freezer bag and froze them.
 I’ll use them to make cake truffles in the future (check my recipe finder page for all my cake truffle recipes if you’d like to do the same).

-I made a vanilla buttercream by mixing 200g butter, 400g icing sugar and 2 tsp vanilla extract.
-I used my Wilton Number 6B Open Star tip to pipe blobs of it on the blue bottom layer.
+I made a vanilla buttercream and used my Wilton Number 6B Open Star tip to pipe blobs of it on the blue bottom layer.

 I then used a Wilton 1M tip to pipe rosettes on top of each cake and I placed three different coloured mini eggs carefully into the middle.

-I was so pleased with these little cakes, they look so pretty and I though they really complimented Mary’s beautiful homeware range.
+I was so pleased with these Mini Layered Easter Cakes, they look so pretty and I though they really complimented Mary’s beautiful homeware range.
 They tasted pretty scrumptious too!
 The sponge was lovely and light and the delicate vanilla buttercream was the perfect finishing touch.
 I felt like I could almost have been at afternoon tea with Mary Berry herself – a girl can dream!

 Products from Amazon.co.uk